JessWinn/Houndshark-Mitogenomics/README.md

 java -jar astral.5.7.8.jar -q elasmo-mitophy-15G-ASTRAL.tre -i elasmo-mitophy-15G.tre -t `10 -o elasmo-mitophy-15G-scored-t10.tre
 ```

-#### STEP 6.7.2: SVDQuartets
+### STEP 7.2: SVDQuartets

 1. Create a nexus file using Dataset 2: 13PCGs_2rRNAs_NT.
-Use the gene partitions from partition scheme 5 (Table 4).
+Use the gene partitions from partition scheme 5.
 2. Open the nexus file in PAUP* v4.0a 169 (Swofford, 2003).
 3. Implement the multispecies coalescent tree model with random quartet sampling of 100,000 replicates and 1,000 bootstrap replicates (https://phylosolutions.com/tutorials/svdq-qage/svdq-qage-tutorial.html).

-### STEP 6.8: Constructing consensus trees
+### STEP 8: Consensus tree construction

 Save the best supported trees above (with bootstrap values) in newick format.
 Navigate the the Evolview v3 webpage (https://www.evolgenius.info/evolview/) and make a new project.